 For students interested in or currently pursuing a career in research, the Institute's unique learning and training environment uses core technologies that are germane to biomedical research, in addition to many that are specific to regenerative medicine.
 Trainees develop the ability to conduct independent, hypothesis-driven research through applying technologies to individual projects.
 Special attention is paid to the promotion of high ethical standards in all research and personal interactions.
 Program content is regularly evaluated to meet each individual’s training needs.

-Students can conduct research in the WFIRM labs through these mechanisms:
+Students can engage in research and educational programs at WFIRM through these mechanisms:

 - As a direct-hire postdoctoral fellow (view list of postdoctoral openings)